-Comparative Aggressiveness and Fungicide Sensitivity of Phytopythium vexans and P. litorale Associated with Kiwifruit Vine Decline in Turkiye
+Comparative Aggressiveness and Fungicide Sensitivity of Phytopythium Vexans and P. Litorale Associated With Kiwifruit Vine Decline in Türkiye

-dc.contributor.author Polat, Zuhtu
+dc.contributor.author Polat, Z.

 dc.date.accessioned 2025-09-15T16:28:58Z